marcosalinas777/sqllogisticsdatabase/README.md

     ![image](https://github.com/marcosalinas777/sqllogisticsdatabase/assets/95108103/68067283-d516-431a-ae1f-22208000209a)
 <br>
     <br>
-    <b>Here's another wy of gtting the same results as in the previous problems, using a derived table instead of CTE  </b>
+    <b>Here's another wy of getting the same results as in the previous problems, using a derived table instead of CTE  </b>
 <br>
     <br>
  Select